DavidFW1960/bom_forecast/README.md

 ```

 This example uses the secrets.yaml file for the product_id and name.
 Up to you if you want to do this or not.
+If you use the package below you will still need to edit in the correct details.

 To get the Product ID for any BOM city:
 - Go to [this](http://www.bom.gov.au/nsw/observations/map.shtml) website and search for "City Forecast", or "Town Forecast".